 The NCTJ will issue a diploma qualification certificate within six weeks of completion.

-Fees are applicable for apprentice registration and certification, diploma assessments and the end-point assessment.
+Fees are applicable for apprentice registration and certification, NCTJ diploma/NQJ assessments and the end-point assessment.
 Current fees are published here.